 Inspections and repairs (varies)

-Once you and the buyer both sign the purchase offer, the buyer will schedule their home inspection to determine whether the home has any underlying issues that could impact its value or safety.
+Once you and the buyer both sign the purchase offer, the buyer may schedule their own home inspection to determine whether the home has any underlying issues that could impact its value or safety.
 You shouldn’t have to pay any fees for the inspection itself.
-However, the inspection does open the door for further negotiations before closing, which can impact your bottom line.
+However, the inspection does open the door for further negotiations before closing.

-The buyer will make requests based on the findings laid out in the inspection report.
+The buyer may make requests based on the findings laid out in the inspection report.
 According to a study by Porch.com, inspections save buyers $14,000 on average.
 However, how much buyers ask for and what you need to cover to keep the deal going will depend on your home’s condition and your negotiating position.
 With every request, you have essentially three options: Offer to make the repair before closing, offer to cover the cost of the repair at closing with a credit, or push back and tell the buyer no.

-Closing costs (1% – 3%)
+Closing costs (1% – 3% of sale price)

 The act of transferring ownership of your home to someone costs money and as the seller, you’ll be on the hook to pay some of these associated fees.

-Depending on where you live, you’ll need to pay a nondeductible transfer tax on the sale of your house to complete the transaction.
+Depending on where you live, you may need to pay a non-deductible transfer tax on the sale of your house to complete the transaction.
 The tax will be calculated based on the value of your property and may be imposed by your state, county, or city.
 The tax covers the costs of transferring the deed to new owners and is typically your responsibility as the seller to pay.
 However, several states don’t charge these fees at all.
 Refer to this table to see how your state handles transfer taxes.

 When your mortgage loan is paid off during the sale, you will receive a reconveyance deed releasing you from the debt.
 The mortgage company has to record the deed with the county and there are fees associated with this.

-Sellers sometimes “gift” money or offer other incentives to buyers at closing to sweeten the pot.
-This may not be necessary if your home generates a lot of interest from buyers right away and your property is clearly in high demand.
+Sellers sometimes “gift” money or offer other incentives to buyers at closing to sweeten the pots.
+This may not be necessary if your home generates a lot of interest from buyers right away and your property is in high demand.

 Seller concessions can fall into two different categories: